porkbrain/suckless.hn/README.md

 cross build --target armv7-unknown-linux-gnueabihf --release
 ```

 There's a helper script `deploy.sh` which compiles the binary and deploys it to the pi.
-It requires some env vars you can find in the `.env.deploy.example`.
+It requires env vars listed in the `.env.deploy.example`.
 Rename the file to `.env.deploy` and change the values to deploy.

 <!-- References -->
 [homepage]: https://suckless.hn